Solve nonlinear least-squares (nonlinear data-fitting) problems

 Find the best-fitting model when some of the fitting parameters have bounds.

-Find a centering and scaling that best fit the function
+Find a centering b and scaling a that best fit the function

 to the standard normal density,